SiaFoundation/siad/doc/api/index.html.md

 Modify settings that control the renter's behavior.

 ### Query String Parameters
+#### REQUIRED
+When setting the allowance the Funds and Period are required.
+Since these are the two required fields, the allowance can be cancelled by submitted the zero values for these fields.

 #### OPTIONAL
 Any of the renter settings can be set, see fields [here](#settings)